KodeMunkie/imagetozxspec/doc/readme.md

 Open the control panel "Options - Control" panel or click the gear icon.

 #### Image Export (.png/.jpg)
 This is the file format to be used for regular (PC) image export.
-PNG and JPEG are currently the only true image formats available.
 PNG has one benefit over JPEG format in that it does not suffer image degradation so it has been chosen as the default image format.
 Enabling the 256x192 resize option will force all images to be reduced to this size,